prettier/plugin-pug/README.md

 ### Prettier Options

 - `bracketSpacing`
   If you want to configure different bracketSpacing for pug than for js code, you can use prettier's override.
-  _(Only text tokens are currently supported.
-If you want to expand the bracketSpacing option, please open a new issue.)_
   ```json
   {
     "bracketSpacing": true,